 The next week’s issue of the newspaper recounted Mills’ Decatur speaking engagement.
 Mills had said that he had little education and did not learn to read or write until 1922.
 He chose a life of crime at the age of 17, that it had begun with gambling at marbles as a youth.
 The article quoted Mills as noting that 37 percent of criminals could not read or write and that 15 percent would not recognize their own written name.
 When referring to his own criminal record, he said that he had been sentenced to his term of 78 years on 32 different charges arising from crimes committed in Oklahoma and Texas.

-Mills became a Christian while still in prison and dedicated the rest of his life to lecturing on the ill effects of crime on his life.
+Mills became a Christian while still in prison.
+In his booklet he describes the day that it happened.
+One Sunday night he was playing poker when the prison chaplain stopped by.
+He says that the chaplain asked him to quit gambling long enough “to preach” (presumably, to hear the chaplain’s sermon).
+Mills was moved at the service and said that night he said he “surrendered my heart to God.”
+Two years later, he was married.
+Thereafter, he dedicated his life to lecturing on the ill effects of crime.
 His goal was to deter juvenile delinquency.
 His speeches were characterized as being “very religious but not denominational.”
 Mills died in 1968 at the age of 75 in Terrell, Texas and is interred in an unmarked grave at a church cemetery in Emory.

 © 2026, all rights reserved.